Table of Contents

 The Roomba 614 - Super Basic

 The Roomba 614 is a very basic budget robot vacuum cleaner.
 It is the only model that doesn't have a scheduling feature, which is quite disappointing.
-It will randomly navigate around your house, agitating dust and dirt on its way.

-However, we do not recommend this model because of the high price for what it offers.
+We do not recommend this model because of the high price for what it offers.

 To buy or not to buy the Roomba 614